 My feeling is that somewhere among all these examples, you will find at least one that lights a spark of inspiration for you, as I have included a very broad range of artists, from Grandma Moses (a folk painter) to Andy Goldsworthy, a contemporary artist who makes poetic art objects from natural materials.
 I have also included a number of my own paintings, with descriptions of how these images were first conceived, and illustrations of the artistic sources from which I first got the ideas.
 I have tried to offer a vast array of possibilities, especially designed for beginners and students to find their own voices.

-The cost of this lesson is $15.00, payable through of PayPal, a secure site.
+The cost of this lesson is $15.00, payable through of PayPal.
 To order, please click on the Add to Cart and View Cart buttons below, then fill in your name and e-mail address in the information text boxes below, and click Submit.
 Clicking on the Submit button will send your name and e-mail address to me, so that I can send you the password for the Design: Sources lesson.
 (Please send a valid e-mail address to me - if you type in a mailbox where you receive your junk mail, and this box is full, the Mailer Daemon will return my e-mail to me.
 If you don't hear from me within 24 hours, the e-mail has not reached you; in this case, please e-mail me with another e-mail address if possible.
 (Thanks!)

 You will have permanent access to this lesson, and I am always available for questions and advice if needed.
 This lesson is one of the six small-fee-based lessons I have created on my website, to help support all of the free lessons here - 4 drawing, 4 painting, 4 design, and others.
 I very much appreciate your support of this site, as I plan to keep adding lessons to it for a long time to come.
 Some future courses are: Painting an Impressionist Landscape, Space in Painting, Tonal Values, Collage, Types of Design, Intermediate Drawing, Portraits and many others.